filegator/filegator/docs/configuration/basic.md

 ```

 ## Frontend tweaks
-To change default color scheme and other options, edit `frontend/App.vue` When you're done, recompile with `npm run build`
+To change default color scheme and other options, edit `frontend/App.vue` When you're done, recompile with `npm run build` like described [here](/development.html)

 ```
 // Primary color